Cooper instability and superconductivity on the Penrose lattice: Discussions and Conclusion

 \section{Discussions and Conclusion}

+The pairing symmetry of the system obtained here is singlet on-site s-wave.
+Such a pairing symmetry is determined by the on-site attractive character of the interaction part of the negative-$U$ Hubbard model.
+For a general interaction form, more pairing symmetries are possible, including the singlet or triplet $s$-wave, $(p_x,p_y)$-wave, $(d_{x^2-y^2},d_{xy})$-wave and $h$-wave pairing symmetries for the Penrose lattice with $D_5$- point group.
+The scheme for the classification of the pairing symmetries based on the group theory, and the properties of the unconventional pairing states, including the topological pairing states, have been studied in Ref.~\cite{Cao2020QCSC}.

+It's important to note that the satisfaction of the Anderson's theorem is crucial for the BCS-like behaviors of the on-site pairing state obtained here.
+For more general pairing states on the QC, such as those driven by repulsive interactions via the Kohn-Luttinger's mechanism \cite{Cao2020QCSC}, the Anderson's theorem might be broken.
+As a result, each single-particle state with the state index $m$ can be paired with any other state with index $n$.
+In such a pairing state, the energy dispersion relation of the Bogoliubov quasi-particles can no longer be described by Eq.~\eqref{dispersion}.
+Generally, no analytical formula is available for the quasi-particle energy.
+What's more, the Bogoliubov quasi-particles might in general host a gapless spectrum, just like the one in the normal state.
+The behavior of such a gapless pairing state can be very different from the one presented here.
+We leave such a topic for future study.

 In conclusion, our systematic study on the attractive Penrose Hubbard model has settled several fundamental issues about the SC on the QC.
 The first issue is about the Cooper instability for infinitesimal attractions on the QC.
 We provide a vigorous proof that an infinitesimal Hubbard attraction can lead to the Cooper pairing between the TR partners, satisfying the Anderson's theorem.
 This result provides basis for the SC on the QC.
 Our MF results on the model are well consistent with the BCS theory.
 The second issue is about the property of the superfluid density on the QC.
-Our study clarifies that the pairing state obtained here exhibits real SC carrying finite superfluid density in the thermal dynamic limit, showing measurable Meissner effect.
-Our study also reveals that the paramagnetic superfluid density in the QC is nonzero even at zero temperature due to the lack of translational symmetry, reflecting the consumption of the superfluid density from the scattering by the non-periodic structure, distinguished from the case on periodic lattices.
+Our study clarifies that the pairing state obtained here exhibits the real SC that carries a finite superfluid density in the thermal dynamic limit and shows measurable Meissner effect.
 The insights acquired here also apply to other QC lattices.